Online learning is broken

 by famous management professors, entrepreneurs or pracademics (practitioner + academician).

-While building user journeys and researching into everyday apps, we learned the power of sentiment analysis used to track online behavior of users.
-Five different task types that sentiment analysis has served within the domain were identified, namely:
+Five different task types that sentiment analysis has served within the domain were identified,

 (i) instruction evaluation,